cisco/mindmeld/source/userguide/text_preparation_pipeline.rst

 This normalizer would transform the text "I Like to Run!" to "i like to run!".
-The steps to use a custom Normalizer in your application are explained here.
+The steps to use a custom Normalizer in your application are explained :ref:`here <custom-pipeline>`.

 .. note::